Assassination of Meir Kahane: Prosecution of Nosair

 Several years after the 1993 World Trade Center bombing, Nosair made a confession to federal agents of assassinating Kahane.

 Possible accomplices

-In August 2010, the Israeli newspaper The Jerusalem Post, which, in turn, quoted from the mid-August issue of Playboy, claimed that Nosair had two partners and that his original target was Israeli military figure and future Israeli Prime Minister Ariel Sharon.
+In August 2010, the Israeli newspaper The Jerusalem Post, which, in turn, quoted from the mid-August issue of Playboy, claimed that Nosair had two accomplices, and that his original target was Israeli military figure and future Israeli Prime Minister Ariel Sharon.
 "He added that on the night he shot Kahane dead, he was accompanied by two co-conspirators to the Marriot Hotel in Manhattan where Kahane was speaking – one of whom was also carrying a gun.
-The men, Bilal al-Kaisi of Jordan and Mohammed A. Salameh, a Palestinian illegal alien later involved in the 1993 World Trade Center bombing, have never been charged for their part in the slaying."
+The men, Bilal al-Kaisi of Jordan and Mohammed A. Salameh, a Palestinian illegal immigrant later convicted of 1993 World Trade Center bombing, have never been charged for their involvement in the assassination.